Skip to main content

 You can't see your projects without asking around

 Job status lives in someone's head, in an email thread, or in a spreadsheet that's two days behind.
 When a client calls asking where things stand, someone has to walk around and find out.
+Proactive client reviews depend on someone remembering to do them.
 When you try to forecast capacity or margin, you're working from memory and gut feel rather than data.

 One person leaving takes months to recover from